schoolofdevops/ultimate-terraform-bootcamp/labs/chapters/05-resource-dependencies.md

 [...]
 ```

-The final file shoudl look like the following.
+The final file should look like the following.

 ```
 provider "aws" {